Fitbit finally gets a Windows Phone app

 Disney Infinity 2.0 adds Marvel villains to the mix

 As promised by its title, Disney Infinity 2.0: Marvel Super Heroes will introduce the storied comic company’s biggest and brightest stars—but as revealed yesterday with a new trailer, the game will also allow players to take the role of some of its most notorious villains.

 The Green Goblin, Loki, and Ronan the Accuser (Guardians of the Galaxy) are all previewed in the latest trailer, and each will have a plastic figurine to purchase and use, of course.
 Infinity 2.0 is due out on 23 September for all current consoles, ranging from the Wii all the way up to the Xbox One and PlayStation 4.
 Even the Nintendo 3DS is getting in on the fun.

 Amazon US opens 3D printing store for customized items

 Amazon 3D printing

 It seems that Amazon is getting in on the 3D printing craze.
 Sure, the online retailer has been selling makers and parts for some time, but now you can purchase and customize your very own items direct from Amazon, at least in the United States (to start).

 You’ll find a couple hundred items available in the store, but not all of them are fully tweakable.
-The 3D-printed bobblehead (priced at US$29.99; around S$37) is perhaps the best example of something you can make your own, with Mii-like facial characteristics you can swap in with ease.
+The 3D-printed bobblehead (priced at US$29.99; a bit less than £18) is perhaps the best example of something you can make your own, with Mii-like facial characteristics you can swap in with ease.
 No word on this new storefront hitting the UK, but it’s a promising first step for Amazon.